-The honeymoon phase is when you just start dating or get married, and everything about the other person seems perfect.
 For some couples, it lasts a lifetime.
 For others, it’s over as soon as a few red flags emerge.

-No matter how long it lasts, the honeymoon phase can be a source of positivity and a timely opportunity to build on the long-term success of your relationship.
-Here are some tips for making the most of it.
+No matter how long it lasts, the honeymoon stage of a relationship can be a source of positivity and a timely opportunity to build on the long-term success of your relationship.

-Identifying The Honeymoon Phase
+The Honeymoon Phase, Explained

 Though a scientific definition of the “honeymoon phase” doesn’t exist, research shows that dopamine levels are elevated during the early relationship stages, explaining the euphoric feelings and heightened sense of bliss.
 That’s why you get those butterflies at the beginning of every great relationship.